 The story of Odysseus is a long one and begins in Book I of the Iliad.
 Odysseus disembarked for the war effort unwillingly but stayed until the bitter end.
 During the Trojan War, Odysseus put his all into keeping morale up and keeping casualties low.

-At the end of the war, it took Odysseus another 10-years to get home.
-Now, we transition to the Odyssey, Homer’s second epic poem.
-The first of the books, collectively known as the Telemachy, focuses entirely on Odysseus’ son.
+At the end of the war, it took Odysseus another 10 years to get home and this journey is described in the Odyssey, Homer’s second epic poem.
+The first of the books, collectively known as The Telemachy, focuses entirely on Odysseus’ son.
 It isn’t until Book V do we revisit the hero.

-Odysseus and his men earn the wraths of gods, come face-to-face with horrifying monstrosities, and stare down their mortality in the eyes.
+Odysseus and his men earn the wrath of the gods, come face-to-face with horrifying monstrosities, and stare down their mortality in the eyes.
 They travel across the Mediterranean and Atlantic Seas, even passing by Oceanus at the ends of the Earth.
-At some point, Greek legend tells of Odysseus being the founder of modern Lisbon, Portugal (called Ulisipo during the Roman Empire’s hay-day).
+At some point, Greek legend tells of Odysseus being the founder of modern Lisbon, Portugal (called Ulisipo during the Roman Empire’s heyday).

 While this is all going down, Odysseus’ wife, Penelope, struggles to maintain peace at home.
 Suitors insist that she should remarry.
 It is her duty, they believe, as her husband is likely long dead.